Monthly Archive July 2013

 I had a nervous breakdown my freshman year of college due to over exertion in athletics and an insistence upon academic perfection.
 The compulsion to achieve and appear on top of everything was a chronic addictive pattern that was not serving me anymore.…

 Posted July 28th, 2013 by & filed under Top News.

 In our Group Dynamics class we looked at who we were in our original group– our family of origin.
 It helps to see how we came to operate in groups the way we do.

 My brother is a physicist, a painter and an optical illusionist.
 Although we were born with the same parents, in…

-Posted July 26th, 2013 by & filed under Featured, New Thoughts from President Nolan.
+Posted July 24th, 2013 by & filed under Top News, Reflections from President Nolan.

 In the field of Psychology, "dichotomous thinking" is not considered to be a particularly highly evolved way of viewing the world.
 Black or white.
 Yes or no. You either "have" depression or you don't.
 You are majority culture or you are "diverse."
 You are "straight" or you are "gay".
 "You're either 'fer us, or 'agin'…

-Posted July 23rd, 2013 by & filed under Featured, New Thoughts from President Nolan.
+Posted July 23rd, 2013 by & filed under Reflections from President Nolan, Featured.